How to Prevent Apple Sunburn and Protect Your Orchard Profit?

 What Causes Apple Sunburn?

-• Photooxidative Sunburn: Occurs when apples previously shaded are suddenly exposed to sunlight, causing bleaching due to light stress.
+• Photooxidative sunburn: occurs when previously shaded apples are suddenly exposed to sunlight, causing bleaching from light stress.

-• Sunburn Browning: Happens when the surface temperature of the apple reaches 46–49°C, resulting in yellow or bronze discoloration.
+• Sunburn browning: happens when the apple surface reaches 46–49°C, producing yellow or bronze discoloration.

-• Sunburn Necrosis: The most severe form, occurring around 52°C, leads to cell death and sunken, brown-black patches on the fruit.
+• Sunburn necrosis: the most severe form, occurring around 52°C, causing cell death and sunken brown-black patches.[1]

-These forms of damage not only affect the fruit’s appearance but also reduce shelf life and consumer appeal.
+These not only spoil appearance but also reduce shelf life and consumer appeal — which is why prevention matters more than any after-the-fact remedy.

 How Can You Prevent Apple Sunburn?